An Imgix alternative you would love

 How different organizations utilize ImageKit to optimize and transform images to deliver a great user experience

-Curtsy improved customer engagement and transactions with personalized banners
+Improved customer engagement with personalized banners